Second powerful storm in days blows into California, sparking warnings of hurricane-force winds

 By early Sunday, the National Weather Service issued a rare "hurricane force wind warning" for the Central Coast, with wind gusts up to 92 mph (148 kph) from the Monterey Peninsula to the northern section of San Luis Obispo County.

-The rain caused a several-hour delay during Sunday's final round of the AT&T Pebble Beach Pro-Am in Monterey County.
+The rain forced organizers to postpone the final round of the AT&T Pebble Beach Pro-Am in Monterey County until Monday.

 The storm was expected to move down the coast and hit the Los Angeles area with downpours, flash floods and high-elevation mountain snow on Sunday and to hammer Orange County and San Diego on Monday.
 Heavy to moderate rain was expected to stay in Southern California until Tuesday.